esmf-org/esmf-test-scripts/python_scripts/README.md

 1. `head_node_name` needs to be specified under the machine block (this is needed because the ESMPy testing ssh's to the head node to do the ESMPy installation).

-2. Under any combo where ESMPy testing will be run, add `ESMPY_DATA_DIR` under the `extra_env_vars` section, pointing to the directory set up above.
+2. Under any combo where ESMPy testing will be run, add `ESMPY_DATA_DIR` under the `esmpy_env_vars` section, pointing to the directory set up above.

 3. Under any combo where ESMPy testing will be run, add an `esmpy` section with a single element specifying the python version to be used.
 This needs to correspond to one of the supported versions in a yml file in the `py_env_creation` directory (e.g., for `environment-python3.11.yml`, specify `python: python3.11`).